Associated Higgs boson production with $Z$ boson in the minimal $U(1)_X$ extended Standard Model: Introduction

-To study the associated Higgs boson production, we consider in this paper the minimal $U(1)_X$ extension of the SM \cite{Oda:2015gna,Das:2016zue}, where the particle content is the same as the minimal $B-L$ (baryon minus lepton number) model \cite{Mohapatra:1980qe,Marshak:1979fm,Wetterich:1981bx,Masiero:1982fi,Buchmuller:1991ce} while the $U(1)_X$ charge of each SM particle is defined as a linear combination of its $U(1)_Y$ hyper-charge and $U(1)_{B-L}$ charge.
+To study the associated Higgs boson production, we consider in this paper the minimal $U(1)_X$ extension of the SM \cite{Oda:2015gna,Das:2016zue}, where the particle content is the same as the minimal $B-L$ (baryon number minus lepton number) model \cite{Davidson:1987mh,Davidson:1980br, Davidson:1983fe, Mohapatra:1980qe,Marshak:1979fm,Wetterich:1981bx,Masiero:1982fi,Buchmuller:1991ce} while the $U(1)_X$ charge of each SM particle is defined as a linear combination of its $U(1)_Y$ hyper-charge and $U(1)_{B-L}$ charge.
 In the presence of three right-handed neutrinos (RHSs), this model is free from all the gauge and the mixed gauge-gravitational anomalies.
 After the breaking of $U(1)_X$ and electroweak symmetries, the seesaw mechanism works to generate light neutrino masses naturally.
 The minimal $U(1)_X$ model provides interesting high energy collider phenomenologies.
 For the current LHC bound from the search for the $Z^\prime$ boson resonance with dilepton final states, see, for example, \cite{Okada:2016tci, Okada:2017dqs, Okada:2018tgy}.
-A suitable choice of the $U(1)_X$ charges leads to a significant enhancement of the RHN pair production cross section from the $Z^\prime$ boson which can increase the potential of the RHN discovery at the future high energy colliders through the prompt RHN decay \cite{Das:2017flq,Das:2017deo,Das:2019pua,Choudhury:2020cpm} and the displaced vertex search for a long-lived RHN \cite{Das:2018tbd,Das:2019fee,Chiang:2019ajm}.
-The main point of this paper is to show interesting effects of the $Z^\prime$ mediated process on the associated Higgs boson production at high energy colliders.
+A suitable choice of the $U(1)_X$ charges leads to a significant enhancement of the RHN pair production cross section from the $Z^\prime$ boson which can increase the potential of the RHN discovery at the future high energy colliders through the prompt RHN decay \cite{Das:2017flq,Das:2017deo,Das:2019pua,Deppisch:2019kvs,Choudhury:2020cpm} and the displaced vertex search for a long-lived RHN \cite{Deppisch:2018eth,Das:2018tbd,Das:2019fee,Chiang:2019ajm}.
+The main point of the present paper is to show interesting effects of the $Z^\prime$ mediated process on the associated Higgs boson production at high energy colliders.

 We arrange this paper as follows: In Sec.~\ref{Sec2} we describe the minimal $U(1)_X$ model and the interactions relevant to our analysis.
-In Sec.~\ref{Sec3} we calculate the $Z h$ production cross sections at the proton-proton and electron-positron colliders and show the effects of $Z^\prime$ boson mediated process.
+In Sec.~\ref{Sec3} we calculate the $Z h$ production cross sections at the proton-proton, electron-positron and muon colliders where we show the effects of $Z^\prime$ boson mediated process.
 We conclude this paper in Sec.~\ref{Sec4}.